ed-lau/jcast/README.md

 JCAST outputs FASTA databases which can be further filtered and combined using any scripting languages, or can be used directly for database search in virtually any shotgun proteomics database search engines (e.g., SEQUEST, Crux/Tide, MS-GF+)

-### Prerequisites
+### Dependencies

-JCAST is tested in Python 3.6, 3.7, and 3.8 and requires the following packages:
+JCAST is tested in Python 3.7 and 3.8 and uses the following packages:

 ```
 biopython>=1.77